Introduction to Emergency Lighting

 LED emergency lighting: the way ahead?

-With the focus increasingly on protecting the environment as well as energy and cost saving, the Light Emitting Diode (LED) is becoming an increasingly popular choice of light source for emergency lighting luminaires.
+With the focus increasingly on protecting the environment as well as energy and cost saving, the LED (light emitting diode) is becoming an increasingly popular choice of light source for emergency lighting luminaires.
 In addition, the government is currently offering a financial incentive to switch to low energy products: the Enhanced Capital Allowance (ECA) scheme enables businesses to claim a 100% first year capital allowance on investments in certain energy saving equipment, against the taxable profits of the period of investment.

 LEDs contain no mercury and their low energy consumption, high efficiency and long life (typically 10 years) mean they are more environmentally sound than almost any other type of light source.
 They come on instantly, unlike some energy saving bulbs, and the fact that they are much smaller than, for example, the traditional fluorescent tube means that there is scope for much more stylish designs in emergency luminaires.
 State of the art models even incorporate three self-tests: a continuous battery test, a lamp test and a duration test.
 Over the lifetime of the product, this represents a significant reduction in maintenance costs.